White Blood Cells (WBC)

-White Blood Cells (WBC) Leucocyte Count, is a test that measure the number of white blood cells in the blood.
+White Blood Cells (WBC) Leucocyte Count, is a test that measures the number of white blood cells in the blood.
 WBCs are also called leucocytes (TLC).
 A complete blood count (CBC) is usually performed to check for leukocytosis.
-They are five major types of WBCs, They helps fight the infections and others diseases, there five types are,
+There are five major types of WBCs, They help fight infections and other diseases, their five types are,

 - Neutrophils